Why Johnny Adopts Identity-Based Software Signing: A Usability Case Study of Sigstore: Methodology

 \subsection{Data Collection}

-\myparagraph{Recruitment} Our study investigates signing tools using a case study of the \sig ecosystem.
-As such, our target participant pool is centered on \sig users.
-Furthermore, our research questions, as reflected in our interview instrument, aim to understand the reasons prior to adoption that teams choose software tools (\sig), how \sig is implemented and the challenges and benefits of \sig.

-To effectively answer these questions related to decision-making, we required a target population of high-ranking or experienced practitioners who either oversee \sign compliance or manage the infrastructure of their respective teams or organizations.
+\myparagraph{Population} Our study investigates signing tools using a case study of the \sig tool ecosystem.
+Accordingly, our participant pool focused on current and prospective users of this tool.
+Furthermore, since our research questions pertain to organizational decision-making, we targeted expert practitioners who either oversee \signs compliance or manage the infrastructure of their respective teams or organizations.

 To recruit this target population, we employed a non-probability purposive and snowball sampling approach ~\cite{baltes_sampling_2022}.
 We leveraged the personal network of one of the authors to send an initial invitation to members of the 2023 KubeCon (hosted by the Linux Foundation) organizing committee, who were also part of the In-toto~\cite{intoto, in-toto_Linux_Foundation} Steering Committee (ITSC).
-This initial invitation yielded six (6) participants.
-We then expanded our recruitment through snowball sampling, relying on recommendations from initial participants (five(5)) and authors contacts (seven) to recruit an additional twelve(12) participants.
-We interviewed 18 subjects, but only responses from 13 participants fit our analysis framework\footnote{We interviewed 18 participants but ultimately excluded data from five for this study.
-Two of them used \signs tools other than \sig, and three gave limited information about their \signs tool.}.
+This initial invitation yielded 6 participants.
+We then expanded our recruitment through snowball sampling, relying on recommendations from initial participants (4) and authors' contacts (7) to recruit an additional 11 participants.
+We report on data from 17 participants.\footnote{We conducted 18 interviews.
+Participant 18 was a senior security expert.
+While aware of the organization’s overall use of signing, they reported limited knowledge of the signing tool's specific operation and deployment.}